buuug7/gansutianqi-site/README.md

 ## 使用(Usage)
 before you install if,your local machine need to install git ,gulp(install global),node,or yarn
 + clone repository git clone `https://github.com/gansutianqi/gansutianqi-site.git`
-+ install dependencies with npm npm install
++ install dependencies with `npm install` commander
-+ install dependencies with yarn yarn
++ install dependencies with `yarn yarn` commander
-+ after the install complete, type `gulp` or type `npm run build`
++ after the install completed, input `npm run build` at cli.
 + then the script will automatically open you default browser at localhost:3001 and enjoy it .

 ## 结构(File structor)